10 ballets at the boundary of dance and visual arts

 © CCN Créteil et Val-de-Marne / Compagnie Kafig

-A dance on the air, a torrent of hypnotic images, unrestrained music, a resounding success for three years, is called Pixel.
-A combination of digital art, hip hop dance and classical music… Mourad Merzouki, alchemist of dance and pixels, has created a fairytale with his 11 dancers from the Kafig Company and a duo of ingenious engineers.
+A dance of hypnotic images and unrestrained music.
+Pixel is a combination of digital art, hip hop dance, and classical music.
+Mourad Merzouki, the alchemist of dance and pixels, created a fairytale with 11 dancers from the Kafig Company.
+He also also worked with a duo of ingenious engineers.